We found 3 neurologists who accept Blue Cross and Blue Shield of Florida BlueOptions All Copay near Leesburg, FL.

-Dr. Pedro Geliga is a neurology (brain & spinal cord disease) specialist.
-He graduated from the University of Puerto Rico School of Medicine.
-He has a 4.5 out of 5 star average patient rating.
-Dr. Geliga takes Blue Cross/Blue Shield, BlueOptions, and Blue Cross Blue Shield EPO, as well as other insurance carriers.
-Dr. Geliga is open to new patients.
+Dr. Pedro Geliga, who practices in Leesburg, FL, is a medical specialist in neurology (brain & spinal cord disease).
+Dr. Geliga studied medicine at the University of Puerto Rico School of Medicine.
+Patient ratings for Dr. Geliga average 3.0 stars out of 5.
+He honors Blue Cross/Blue Shield, BlueOptions, and Blue Cross Blue Shield EPO, in addition to other insurance carriers.
+He is open to new patients.

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with:

 - motor skills (the way your brain and muscles work together)

 - sensory skills (sight, hearing, taste, touch and smell)

 - coordination and balance

 - changes in mood or behavior

 A neurologist can order different kinds of tests to check the function of the brain and nerves.
 These tests may include a head CT scan (a type of 3-dimensional x-ray), an electroencephalogram (which measures the electrical impulses inside the brain), an MRI (a detailed image of the brain or spinal cord), or electromyography (which uses electricity to test nerve function).
 The results of the exam and the tests help neurologists diagnose and form treatment plans for disorders like multiple sclerosis, tremors, stroke, and migraine headaches.